Responsibility for sustainability lies with Jim Andrews, BU's Chief Operating Officer. Read more about Jim’s role.

 All new staff at BU attend a one-day induction event which the sustainability team attends to explain about the importance of sustainability both at BU and in the wider community, what we do at BU to improve our environmental performance and how staff can get involved.
 Inductions take place every six-eight weeks with 30-40 new staff members attending each time and new starters are welcomed with a reusable cup to use at drinks outlets across campus.

 All new students at BU have to complete an online induction workbook which includes a section on sustainability and policies at BU.
 All students are also given a Little Green Guide which remains available all year round in the Student Centre.

-You can view the Little Green Guide online.
+You can view the Little Green Guide (pdf 489kb) online.